JMU-Wearable-Computing/haptic-glove/README.md

 |GREEN|TCP client connected and ready for messages|

 ### Message format
-Messages follows the format: /keyx/val
+Messages follows the format: /n01/n02/n03/n04
-keyx is an alphanumeric of length 4
+nXX is a number of length 3 between 0 and 255
-val is a three digit number (must include leading 0's if shorter than three digits)
+The each segment of the message correspondes to the strength of a specific motor.